From Static to Adaptive Defense: Federated Multi-Agent Deep Reinforcement Learning-Driven Moving Target Defense Against DoS Attacks in UAV Swarm Networks: Federated Multi-Agent Deep Reinforcement Learning Framework

 \subsection{Federated Parameter Aggregation}

 In our FMADRL framework, the aggregation of policy parameters across UAV agents is designed to maximize both learning efficiency and model personalization.

-After a number of local updates (e.g., $K$ episodes), all agents upload their local parameters $\theta_i$ to the central aggregator.
+After a number of local updates (e.g., $K_{\text{agg}}$ episodes), all agents upload their local parameters $\theta_i$ to the central aggregator.
 Instead of naive averaging, we perform a reward-weighted aggregation of policy parameters.
-For each participating agent $i$, we compute a weight $w_i$ proportional to its recent average return over the most recent $M$ episodes, denoted as:
+For each participating agent $i$, we compute a weight $w_i$ proportional to its recent average return over the most recent $M$ episodes, denoted as

 where $r_{t,m}^i$ is the reward received by agent $i$ at time step $t$ in the $m$-th most recent episode.
-The weight for agent $i$ is then calculated as:
+The weight for agent $i$ is then calculated as

-To balance generalization and personalization, we only aggregate the parameters of the shared layers (e.g., feature extraction layers) across agents.
-The output layers remain local to each agent, allowing for adaptation to individual UAV roles or local environments.
-Thus, the global parameter for each shared layer is computed as:
+To balance generalization and personalization, we only aggregate the parameters of the shared layers (e.g., initial hidden layers) while the final output layer is kept local.
+The boundary between them is determined by the principle of separating general knowledge from specialized decision-making, allowing each agent to personalize its final action-selection mapping based on its specific role and recent experiences.
+Thus, the global parameter for each shared layer is computed as

 After receiving the updated shared parameters $\theta^{\text{global}}$, each agent $i$ synchronizes the shared layers of its local policy network.
 To further personalize the policy, each agent then performs $T_{\text{local}}$ steps of local fine-tuning using its own recent experience buffer $\mathcal{D}_i$.
 Specifically, the agent updates its full parameter set $\theta_i$ by minimizing the local loss function (e.g., Eq.~(\ref{eq27})).
 This process enables each agent to adapt the global model to its local environment and recent experiences, thus achieving a balance between collaborative learning and individual specialization.